NiclasCedermalm/dxa-container-framework/README.md

 The framework requires a CME extension to be fully functional in SDL Web Experience Manager.
 DXA generates drop zones with hints on what container they represents.
 As Experience Manager drops new components at end end of the page (for previously empty drop zones) something is needed to rearrange the order of the page object so it becomes a well-formed container page.

+The container framework comes with the following:

+* CME extension

+* Modules for DXA.Java:
+  - dxa-container-framework - The container framework for DXA.Java
+  - dxa-module-flex-layout - DXA.Java module with example container implementations using vanilla DXA views
+* Modules for DXA.NET:
+  - SDL.DXA.Container.Framework - The container framework for DXA.Net
+  - SDL.DXA.Modules.FlexLayout - DXA.NET module with example container implementations using vanilla DXA views

 CMS Setup
 -----------